sshark/thrillingbytes/Looking at A Monad Through An Example.md

 # Looking at A Monad Through An Example
-Though many articles were written about Monad, this article shows how a Monad is used in practice with an example and then explains why a Monad is needed.
+Though many articles were written about Monad, this article shows how a Monad is used in practice with an example and explains why a Monad is needed.
 Let's begin right away.

 *The code snippets in this article are using Scala 3 syntax*